dog

 noun

-So how does being a leader translate into your relationship with your dog?
-It is simple.
-Be someone who you yourself would want to follow.
-So lets break it down given that definition above…
+How does being a leader translate into your relationship with your dog?
+The answer is simple: be someone your dog can look up to and follow.
+Let’s break it down:

 6 Tips for Teaching a Solid Recall (coming when called)